d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Training

-Finally, we are fully prepared to build a encoder-decoder model with transformer architecture.
+Finally, we are fully prepared to build a encoder-decoder model with Transformer architecture.
-Similar to the seq2seq with attention model we built in :numref:`sec_seq2seq_attention`, we use the following hyper-parameters: two transformer blocks with both the embedding size and the block output size to be $32$.
+Similar to the seq2seq with attention model we built in :numref:`sec_seq2seq_attention`, we use the following hyper-parameters: two Transformer blocks with both the embedding size and the block output size to be $32$.
 The additional hyper-parameters are chosen as $4$ heads with the hidden size to be $2$ times larger than output size.

 ```{.python .input  n=31}
 embed_size, embedding_size, num_layers, dropout = 32, 32, 2, 0.0